Bohdan Khmelnytsky: Czapliński Affair

 In May 1647, Khmelnytsky arranged a second audience with the king to plead his case, but found him unwilling to confront a powerful magnate.
 In addition to losing the estate, Khmelnytsky suffered the loss of his wife Hanna, and he was left alone with their children.
 During that time, he planned to marry Motrona (Helena), the so-called "Helen of the steppe", reportedly an orphan from a Polish noble family who found refuge at Khmelnytsky's estate.
 However, in the same year Motrona was abducted and forcibly married to Czapliński during a raid on Khmelnytsky's property.
 Khmelnytsky was unable to regain the land and property of his estate or financial compensation for it.
 During this time, he met several higher Polish officials to discuss the Cossacks' war with the Tatars, and used this occasion again to plead his case with Czapliński, still unsuccessfully.

 While Khmelnytsky found no support from the Polish officials, he found it in his Cossack friends and subordinates.
 His Chyhyryn regiment and others were on his side.
-All through the autumn of 1647 Khmelnytsky travelled from one regiment to another, and had numerous consultations with Cossack leaders throughout Ukraine.
+All through the autumn of 1647 Khmelnytsky travelled from one regiment to another, and had numerous consultations with Cossack leaders in the area.
 His activity raised suspicion among the local Polish authorities, already used to Cossack revolts; he was promptly arrested.
 Koniecpolski issued an order for his execution, but the Chyhyryn Cossack polkovnyk, who held Khmelnytsky, was persuaded to release him.
 Not willing to tempt fate any further, Khmelnytsky headed for the Zaporozhian Sich with a group of his supporters.